Best Paralegal Schools in South Carolina

 • Computer applications for legal work

 Hands-on experience, such as internships in law firms or government offices, is often included.
-These real-world placements make you job-ready from day one.
+These real-world placements help you build practical skills; employment outcomes vary by employer and region.

 While no state license is required, these steps can help strengthen your credentials: